olaoluwaolu/PulzeLock/README.md

 - activate.txt: Setups the python enviroment and installs the packages listed in 'requirements.txt'
 # Steps to run the system

-First: Move all 'pulzelock_main' files onto the Raspberry Pi device.
+1. Move all 'pulzelock_main' files onto the Raspberry Pi device.

-Second: run ./activate.sh from the folder containing all of the system files.
+2. run ./activate.sh from the folder containing all of the system files.

-Third: run ./button_handler.sh
+3. run ./button_handler.sh

 Ensure all files are in the same main directory.